fractal-analytics-platform/fractal-client/docs/development.md

 # Contribute to Fractal Client development

-The development of Fractal Client takes place on the [fractal Github repository](https://github.com/fractal-analytics-platform/fractal-client).
+The development of Fractal Client takes place on the [fractal-client Github repository](https://github.com/fractal-analytics-platform/fractal-client).
 To ask questions or to inform us of a bug or unexpected behavior, please feel free to [open an